Mortgage Help for Homeowners Facing Financial Hardship

 Benefits & Considerations

-A short sale generally impacts your credit less severely than a foreclosure, potentially allowing you to qualify for a new mortgage sooner.
+A short sale typically stays on your credit report for 7 years but has less impact than a foreclosure, allowing you to qualify for a new mortgage in as little as 2–4 years.

-How the Homeowner Assistance Fund (HAF) Can Help You
+What Is the Homeowner Assistance Fund (HAF) and Do I Qualify?

 $10B